 Social & Career Development

-Since 2014 for the Human Geography Research Group (HGRG) and since 2015 for the Earth Systems Research Group (ESRG), we have embedded Athena SWAN principles which are enabling career development opportunities for women and men.
+We have embedded Athena SWAN principles which are enabling career development opportunities for both women and men.
 Both research groups make a particular effort to create opportunities for external women researchers (of all career stages) to present in their research seminar series.